 That is a huge overstatement that you can't really use to justify the haranguing.
 They just popped in to address the potential issue and let people know they're trying to sort it out.
 Nobody is giving legal advice and nobody is going to end up in legal trouble because Microsoft messed up their license boilerplate for a bit.

 You may not have meant to be haranguing, but intent doesn't communicate itself—at least not in the tiny textblobs which are all we have here.
-It has to be encoded in the actual message.
+It has to be included in the message.

 You're a good HN member and I'm sure you didn't intend to condemn or humiliate anyone.
 The problem is that people routinely underestimate the provocation in their own comments and overestimate the provocation in others'.
 If the error is 10x in each direction, that's a huge skew [1].
 That's why it's hard to track the impact that one's posts have—especially the righteously indignant sort of post [2].